beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/species.rst

    The name should not be longer than four characters.

-If you only need to change the scale of individule atoms.
+If you only need to change the scale of individual atoms.
 You can use:

 >>> Au[0].scale = 2